Runtime Tools

 entity_list

 Section titled “entity_list”Lightweight entity listing.
-Simpler than entity_search — filters by status only.
+Simpler than entity_search, filtering by status only.

 Section titled “MCP Tool”list_{plural}(status: str, limit: int) -> list[dict]Parameters